 150,000 writers have been screwed over already.
 I think that’s enough.
 Don’t you?

 CORRECTION: Abbott Press (the Writers Digest vanity press) shares the same address as Author Solutions so I think it’s safe to assume it’s being run by them.
 The packages are all quite similar, as is the marketing.
-Indeed, Emily Suess names Abbot Press as being powered by Author Solutions (scroll down to bottom).
+Indeed, Emily Suess names Abbott Press as being powered by Author Solutions (scroll down to bottom).
 More profit for Penguin!
 Hooray!